-- School shoes must be all black (but trainer style shoes are OK as long as they are leather or faux leather; no canvas) - the only piercings that are allowed are in the lobe of the ear - leggings are not acceptable - false nails are not acceptable - a hoodie (even if it has a zip) or a sweatshirt is not a substitute for a coat and shouldn't be worn.
+- School shoes must be all black (but trainer style shoes are OK as long as they are leather or faux leather; no canvas) - leggings are not acceptable - false nails are not acceptable - a hoodie (even if it has a zip) or a sweatshirt is not a substitute for a coat and shouldn't be worn.
 If it is made from sweatshirt material it is not acceptable.